 Colorado's Unique Wineries

 What makes the Colorado wineries unique is there is no tradition holding it back or rules by which to play.
-A vintner in Delta can choose to blend apples and chardonnay.
+A vintner in Palisade can choose to blend apples and chardonnay.
 An urban winery can embark upon making top-flight vino out of a Quonset hut in downtown Denver.
 A winemaker in Hotchkiss is free to pioneer in the field biodynamic farming — becoming one of 22 such wineries in the world.

 Colorado has left pretension at the door and coupled wine tasting with intimate, friendly locations.
 Stellar classics, such as chardonnay and cabernet sauvignon, are found in Colorado tasting tasting rooms, but it’s the oft-forgotten and interesting grapes that really make Colorado’s wine scene shine.
 Great whites include viognier, Riesling and gewürztraminer.
 Reds such as cabernet franc, petit verdot and malbec offer characteristics distinct to the state.